kiranfl/simple-react-native/README.md

 Why does every developer need to spend the same amount of time to develop the same screens or components?
 * The main intention of this package is providing template screens which are used frequently in almost every app.
 * And providing wrapper or abstract components upon existing react native components.
 * All props are optional.
-And we can apply our own colors and themes by using corresponding props.
 * This will reduce the development time.
-* Suitable to develop POC (Proof of Concept) and production apps.
+* We can develop POC (Proof Of Concept) apps quickly by calling the specified components directly without using any props.
+* Once we utilize all the provided props and callbacks, we can develop fully functional production apps.
+Everyone can use their own images, colors and themes by applying corresponding props.

 Initially we added Splash,Login and Signup.
-More components will be coming soon like side drawer, bottom navigation bar etc.
+More components will be coming soon like side drawer, bottom navigation bar and etc.
 ***
 ## Installation